HandsOnDataViz/book/docs/HandsOnDataViz.md

 those who strongly prefer or dislike nuts in their brownies.
 (We do not take sides in this deeply polarizing dispute.)

-Currently, the most popular cookbook among coders is GitHub
-<a href="https://github.com" class="uri">https://github.com</a>, with
-more than 40 million users and over 100 million recipes (or “code repositories” or “repos”).
+Currently, the most popular cookbook among coders is [GitHub](https://github.com), with more than 40 million users and over 100 million recipes (or “code repositories” or “repos”).
 You can sign up for a free account and choose to make your repos private (like Grandma’s secret recipes) or public (like the ones we share below).
 GitHub encourages sharing *open-source code*, meaning the creator grants permission for others to freely distribute and modify it, based on the conditions of the type of license they have selected.
 When you create a brand-new repo, GitHub invites you to [Choose a License](https://choosealicense.com/).
 Two of the most popular open-source software licenses are the [MIT License](https://choosealicense.com/licenses/mit/), which is very permissive, and the [GNU General Public License version 3](https://choosealicense.com/licenses/gpl-3.0/), which mandates that